deepjavalibrary/djl/examples/docs/BERT_question_and_answer.md

 # BERT QA Example

-In this example, you'll learn how to use the BERT QA model trained by MXNet.
+In this example, you learn how to use the BERT QA model trained by MXNet.
 You can provide the model with a question and a paragraph containing an answer.
 The model is then able to find the best answer from the answer paragraph.
 You can find the source code in [BertQaInference.java](../src/main/java/ai/djl/examples/inference/BertQaInference.java).